Your first therapy session

-Except in very specific circumstances, conversations with your therapist are confidential.
-However, a therapist may break confidentiality if there is an immediate threat to safety or when required by state or federal law to report concerns to authorities.
-These situations include:
+Except in rare and specific circumstances, conversations with your therapist are confidential.
+However, a therapist may break confidentiality if there is an immediate threat to safety (yours or someone else's) or when required by state or federal law to report concerns to authorities.
+Your therapist can answer questions about confidentiality.

 Length of psychotherapy

-The number of psychotherapy sessions you need — and how frequently you need to see your therapist — depends on such factors as:
+The number of psychotherapy sessions you need — as well as how frequently you need to see your therapist — depends on such factors as:

 - Your particular mental illness or situation